KristiSeraj/iphone-ui/README.md

 ## Contributing

-Feel free to contribute to this project.
+Feel free to contribute to this repo.

 ## Support